 - Passion: A passion for horses and the people and way of life that surround them is also important.

-The BLS predicts that employment of all photographers, not just those specializing in equine photography, will decline 6 percent from 2016 to 2026.
-However, the number of self-employed photographers, which constitute the majority of equine photographers, is expected to grow 12 percent during the same period.
+The BLS predicts that employment of all photographers, not just those specializing in equine photography, will decline 6% from 2016 to 2026.
+However, the number of self-employed photographers, which constitute the majority of equine photographers, is expected to grow 12% during the same period.

 The BLS cites the widespread use of inexpensive digital cameras by nonprofessionals as a key reason for the drop in jobs as a whole.

-Equine photographers can work in many locations, including racetracks, breeding farms, and riding stables and at major equine events.
+Equine photographers can work in many locations, including racetracks, breeding farms, riding stables, and at major equine events.

 Equine photographers work according to the desires of their customers or the timing of the events they choose to cover.